 - Top position – top ranking position of the page

-- Most visible landing page – a page that appeared in the top position for the given keyword.
+- Most visible landing page – a page that appears in the top position for the given keyword.
 It’s also the most authoritative page on the site for this topic.

 In the top right corner of the table with keyword cannibalization, you can set up keyword filters for the following:

-- Search volume (more than, less than, between)
+- Search volume (greater than, less than, between)